Kufferey/Komponet/README.md

 # Komponet
 A Componet system in C#.
-Made for the fun of it, And to learn how to code some things.
+Made for the fun of it.
 Not Ment For Actual Use.